 3-4 oz. plain Greek yogurt flavored with honey, stevia, cinnamon, or organic peanut butter if you have it in your pantry.
 You can also top with some dry oats or sliced apples if you have excess from your ingredients portioned out for the week.

-The meat of 1-2 roasted chicken drumsticks over a baby spinach salad with sliced beets, carrots, 2-3 oz. organic chick peas and apple.
-Top with 1-2 tablespoons of balsamic vinegar or your favorite lite salad dressing you have in the fridge.
-Feel free to add roasted sweet potato for a heartier, warm salad.
+The meat of 2 roasted chicken drumsticks over a baby spinach salad topped with sliced beets, 1/2 roasted sweet potato, thinly sliced carrots, 2-3 oz. organic chick peas and apple.
+Dress with 2 tablespoons of balsamic vinegar or your favorite lite salad dressing you have in the fridge.

 1 organic gala apple or a handful of sliced carrots dipped in your favorite on-hand salad dressing.
 If you have access to an oven and want a naturally sweet treat try this simple recipe:

 Heat oven to 400 degrees F and line a large baking sheet with parchment paper.
 Cut your organic gala apple in half, then cut each half into four slices, discarding the core.
 Sprinkle the apple slices with cinnamon on both sides.
 Arrange in a single layer on the prepared baking sheet and bake for 15-20 minutes, flipping once.
 Voila!
 Baked apples for a mid-day taste of fall!

 1 broiled or grilled 3-4 oz. filet of wild caught flounder OR 4oz. of organic ground turkey sautéed with salt, pepper, onion powder, garlic powder and Italian herbs.
 Served with 1 baked sweet potato (can cut into fries and top with spices for a yummy twist) and 2-3 oz. of sauteed organic broccoli florets.